OlofBlomqvist/marlowe-rs/readme.md

 ### Consuming the library

-This crate can be used in Rust, React, Node, Deno, wasmtime/wasmer etc., see the examples directory for more details.
+This crate can be used in Rust, React, Node, Python, Deno, wasmtime/wasmer etc., see the examples directory for more details.

-### WIP & TODOs

-- Add [marlowe-spec-test](https://github.com/input-output-hk/marlowe/tree/master/marlowe-spec-test) to build pipeline when it has been properly packaged.

-- Rewrite parser logic to use Chumsky.

 ## CLI Tool: